What is the Logic Controller?

 - Include Controller: is designed to use an external test plan.
 This controller allows you to use multiple test plans in JMeter.
 See detail in JMeter Performance Testing.

-This section shows you step-by-steps instruction to add Loop Controller setting to your current performance test plan.
+This section shows you step-by-step instruction to add Loop Controller set to your current performance test plan.

 The Loop Controller makes the samplers run as a certain number of times, in addition to the loop value you specified for the Thread Group.
 For example, if you

 - Add one HTTP Request to a Loop Controller with a loop count 50